-This command defines the distance from sub block to the specified gap channel.
+Defines the distance from sub block to the specified gap channel.

 In "Auto" gap mode, channels in the upper gap are identical to those in the lower gap.
 Thus, only 2 gap channels are configured.

 The spacing for gap channels is defined in relation to the outer edges of the surrounding sub blocks, i.e.